“I have never seen a dietitian before. I’m nervous! What can I expect at my first visit?”

 “Does Jonah offer personal training?”

-While Jonah maintains his credentials as a Certified Exercise Physiologist with the American College of Sports Medicine and a Certified Personal Trainer with the National Strength and Conditioning Association, he no longer offers personal training.
-However, we know many great trainers in the area, including some who can work with you in your own home.
-If you are looking to work with a trainer, we will be happy to refer you to someone who seems like a good match for your goals and needs.
+While Jonah maintains his credentials as a Certified Exercise Physiologist with the American College of Sports Medicine and a Certified Personal Trainer with the National Strength and Conditioning Association, he no longer works as a personal trainer.
+However, we know some great trainers in the area, including some who can work with you in your own home.
+If you are looking to work with a trainer, we will be happy to see if we can refer you to someone who seems like a good match for your goals and needs.

 “Do you practice alternative/integrative/holistic nutrition?”